BulletYY/Quant_Stuff/README.md

-Just some of my latest projects which are gonna be decribed soon Generally I was using Quanlib,Tkinter,matplotlib,numpy,pandas e.g
+Those projects gonna be soon updated some of the features are currently not working.